Antithetic Multilevel Methods for Elliptic and Hypo-Elliptic Diffusions with Applications: Numerical results

-\subsection{Set-Up and Results}
+\subsection{Set-Up and results}

 For our numerical experiments, we applied our algorithms to obtain the multilevel estimators.
-Given the unavailability of an analytical solution, we will use a high-resolution simulation of the single level to approximate the ground truth of our models -- this shall serve as the benchmark solution for the forward \& filtering problems.
-For the filtering problem, we will also run particle filters, where resampling is performed when the effective sample size (ESS) is less than $1/2$ of the particle numbers.
+Given the unavailability of an analytical solution, we will use std MC and PF with a high-resolution $L = 9$ to approximate the ground truth for the forward and filtering problem, respectively that shall serve as the benchmark solution.
+For the filtering problem, though we did not discuss about stochastic resampling for our proposed AMLPF in Section \ref{sec:filtering}, we will run particle filters with adaptive resampling to showcase the practical extendability of AMLPF.
+Specifically, resampling is performed when the effective sample size (ESS) is less than $\tfrac{1}{2}$ of the particle numbers.
 For the coupled filters, we use the ESS of the coarse filter as the measurement of discrepancy.
 The error within the estimators in our simulations will be evaluated using the mean square error (MSE), which will be computed by conducting $50$ independent simulations for each method (Std MC, MLMC, AMLMC and AMMLMC) for the forward problem, and (PF, MLPF, AMLPF and AMMLPF) for the filtering case with the ground truth obtained as described above.